cwnorhino/line-following-robot/README.md

 ## Introduction

 Mobile robots have gained significant importance due to their ability to automate repetitive and precise tasks in industries such as logistics, manufacturing, and warehousing.
-This project implements a simple yet effective line-following robot to demonstrate the fundamentals of robotics, control systems, and embedded programming fileciteturn1file0.
+This project implements a simple yet effective line-following robot to demonstrate the fundamentals of robotics, control systems, and embedded programming.

 The ESP32 microcontroller was selected for its cost-effectiveness, built-in connectivity, and ease of programming.
 The L293D motor driver handles motor control, while IR sensors detect contrast between the black line and the lighter surface.